2012 Nissan Juke Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-You know the Juke is a good performer when the automotive industry compares its performance capabilities with the Mini Cooper and Volkswagen GTI.
-They have good reason to.
-The Juke’s peppy turbocharged engine and athletic handling make it fun to drive, while optional all-wheel drive can improve its grip and provide some assurance in bad weather.
+Automotive reviewers compare the Nissan Juke's performance capabilities with the Mini Cooper and Volkswagen GTI.
+They say the Juke’s peppy turbocharged engine and athletic handling make it fun to drive, while optional all-wheel drive can improve its grip and provide some assurance in bad weather.

 - "No Juke is particularly snappy off the line.
 Acceleration picks up nicely once the turbocharger kicks in, and throttle response is peppy once underway, however." -- Consumer Guide